Sam Tarry

-Samuel Peter Tarry (/'tɑːri/; born 27 August 1982) is a British politician who has been the Member of Parliament (MP) for Ilford South since 2019.
-He is a member of the Socialist Campaign Group parliamentary caucus.
-On 10 October 2022 he was deselected by the Ilford South Constituency Labour Party as its candidate for the next election.
-He remains a member of the Labour Party.
+Samuel Peter Tarry (/'tɑːri/; born 27 August 1982) is a British former politician who was the Labour Party Member of Parliament (MP) for Ilford South from 2019 until 2024.
+He was a member of the Socialist Campaign Group parliamentary caucus.
+On 10 October 2022 he was deselected by the Ilford South Constituency Labour Party as its candidate for the next general election.

-Early life
+Early life and career

-Tarry was born in August 1982 in Westminster.
-The eldest son of The Revd Canon Gordon Tarry, a Church of England clergyman, he grew up on St. Andrews Road and attended Highlands Primary School in Ilford.
+Samuel Tarry was born on 27 August 1982 in Westminster.
+The eldest son of The Revd Canon Gordon Tarry, a Church of England clergyman, he grew up on St Andrews Road and attended Highlands Primary School in Ilford.
 His family later moved to Seven Kings, and Tarry completed his secondary education at St Edward's Church of England School in Romford.
-He acquired his first job at the age of 15 as a cleaner at Redbridge College, and later worked at Sainsbury's to help pay for his studies at University College London.
+Tarry later studied at University College London.

 Political career

-From 2009 to 2011, Tarry was the Chair of Young Labour, the youth wing of the Labour Party.
-Tarry went on to be active in anti-fascism, including working as a Community Organiser for Hope not Hate.
+From 2009 to 2011, Tarry was the chair of Young Labour, the youth wing of the Labour Party.
+Tarry went on to be active in anti-fascism, including working as a community organiser for Hope not Hate.

 Tarry was a Labour Party councillor for Chadwell Heath ward, in the London Borough of Barking and Dagenham, from 2010 to 2018.
-Tarry was criticised for allegedly living in his home in Brighton, which is 70 miles away from his council seat in Barking and Dagenham.
-Tarry was investigated by police for electoral fraud in relation to this matter.
-Tarry was cleared by the police investigation, as he was found to own a second home in Barking and Dagenham, and therefore was legally resident in Barking and Dagenham at the time of his election.
+Tarry was criticised for allegedly living in his home in Brighton, which is 70 miles away from his then council seat in Barking and Dagenham.
+He was investigated by police for electoral fraud in relation to this matter, and was cleared by the police investigation, as he was found to own a second home in Barking and Dagenham, and therefore was legally resident in Barking and Dagenham at the time of his election.

 In 2016 Tarry worked under Jon Lansman's supervision as a director of Jeremy Corbyn's successful Labour Party leadership campaign.

-Tarry subsequently worked as the national political officer for the TSSA trade union, and served as the president of a thinktank, the Centre for Labour and Social Studies (CLASS).
+He subsequently worked as the national political officer for the TSSA trade union, and served as the president of the Centre for Labour and Social Studies (CLASS).

 In 2017 Tarry stood for selection to be the Labour parliamentary candidate for the Labour-held seat of Hull West and Hessle.
 He was the favourite to be selected, because of his relationship with Corbyn.
 The party instead selected Emma Hardy, a local teacher and trade union organiser.

-In 2019 Tarry stood for selection to be the Labour parliamentary candidate for the seat of Ilford South, previously held by the Labour MP Mike Gapes.
+In 2019, Tarry stood for selection to be the Labour parliamentary candidate for Ilford South, previously held by Mike Gapes who had left the Labour Party.
 His campaign was jointly run by GMB and Momentum.
 On 4 October 2019, the evening before members were due to vote, a rival candidate, Redbridge Council leader Jas Athwal, was suspended from the party over an allegation of sexual harassment.
 On 22 October 2019, after a postponement of the vote, and with Athwal ineligible due to his suspension, Tarry was selected.
 Athwal was subsequently cleared of any wrongdoing.